briebug/ngrx-auto-entity-docs/reference/reference.md

 <!-- Section: Interfaces -->
 ## **Interfaces**
-This is by no means an exhaustive list of all interfaces included with the library -- only the relevant ones.
+This is by no means an exhaustive list of all interfaces included with the library, but it should have the most relevant ones.

 <!-- IEntityState -->
 <a id="ientitystate"></a>